Epitome87/Javascript-Bootcamp-Journey/README.md

 ### Salting Passwords

 The security hole with hash algorithms has to do with taking advantage of known common passwords.
 This leads to a "Rainbow Table Attack".
 A malicious user can find a list of common passwords and build up a look-up table of their corresponding hash values.
 For example, they'll know common password "monkey" has a SHA256 hash of "000c285457fc9".
 Now, if a malicious user gains access to our users.json file, they'll see all the hash values, and compare them to their tables.
 If they find "000c285457fc9" in our data store, they know that non-hashed password is "monkey"!
 They can now sign into their account.
-This type of attack is not as succesful if your password is truly complex and unique.
+This type of attack is not as successful if your password is truly complex and unique.

 To prevent this, we add an additional random string of characters to every password we hash, called a "Salt".
 This "Salt" is different for every user.
 The "Salt" is appended to the un-hashed password, and that combined input is ran through the hashing algorithm.